-Economics & Ethics: ‘Educational Disconnect’
+Economics & Ethics: Overcoming the ‘Educational Disconnect’

 Economics Education in High Schools

 The Good Markets project has contributed to an initiative to develop a new method for teaching economics at Dutch High Schools.
 The method, called ‘Human and Economics’, was developed under guidance of prof. dr. Lans Bovenberg.
 It enables students to learn economics as it was meant to be in essence: a system where ‘win-win’ is the basis and interest of stakeholders are being balanced.

 The initiative has grown into an extensive network of researchers, economics teachers and other professionals collaborating on further advancing and developing the method.
 All activities are now part of the Dutch Stichting Innovatie Economie-Onderwijs (Foundation Innovation Economics Education).

 Morality in economic life is key to building trust, trust is key to smooth collaboration.
 Win, Win, Win; If You Want to Go Far, Go Together explores this thesis in the form of a novel.
 From the back cover:

 “Trusting relationships are key to economics and life: a student wants to win a prestigious business contest with this insight, but must first prevent her team from falling apart.

 Discover a mirror on our way of dealing with others that is not always comfortable, but inspiring and ultimately very rewarding.

 Buy this book for yourself or as a gift to help people relate together more effectively.”